 It seems strange that for fourteen years students will go to class and pay attention, do homework, study hard, write essays, complete independent projects, and sit end-of-year exams—and none of that will count in assessing their suitability for college.
 Their immediate educational future depends entirely on a single set of exams they will sit in the summer of their eighteenth/nineteenth year.

-And as we go forward it’s important to remember that not all Leaving Cert students are studying full-time.
-The needs of differently-abled students who require different support services or non-traditional students who are juggling commitments to families, jobs, and other responsibilities in addition to their studies, need to be accommodated.
-For those, and indeed for all students, a modular Leaving Cert, in which courses can be taken cumulatively, allows for a more flexible pathway to the next stage in each student’s journey.
+And as we go forward, it’s important to remember that not all Leaving Cert students are studying full-time.
+The needs of differently-abled students who require different support services or non-traditional students juggling commitments to families, jobs, and other responsibilities in addition to their studies, need to be accommodated.
+For those, and indeed for all students, a modular Leaving Cert, in which courses can be taken cumulatively, allows for a more flexible pathway to third level.

-Teaching subjects not currently examined in the Leaving Certificate but that students may want to study at third level—law, philosophy, or political science, for instance—would help students choose a course before they commit to a three- or four-year programme.
+Teaching subjects not currently examined in the Leaving Certificate but that students may want to study at third level—law, philosophy, or political science, for instance—would help students choose a course before committing to a three-year or four-year programme.
 This is particularly important for those applying to universities that don’t offer open Bachelor of Arts degrees.

 And not all Leaving Cert students are heading for university.
-Adding the option of vocational courses to the senior cycle—construction trades, for instance, ideally with attached apprenticeships—would increase the value of the Leaving Cert to the student body across educational, intellectual, and social divides.
+Adding the option of vocational courses to the senior cycle—construction trades, for instance, ideally with attached apprenticeships post-Leaving Cert—would increase the value of the Leaving Cert to the student body across educational, intellectual, and social divides.

-The aim of secondary education and the Leaving Cert that measures it should be well-prepared students making informed decisions about their post-secondary career.
+Well-prepared students making informed decisions about their post-secondary career should be the aim.
 To paraphrase Margaret Mead, students need to learn how to think, not what to think.

 [i] O’Leary, M. & Scully, D. (2018).
 The Leaving Certificate Programme as Preparation for Higher Education: The View of Undergraduates at the End of their First Year in University.
 Dublin: Dublin City University, Centre for Assessment Research, Policy & Practice in Education (CARPE).